oliver-oloughlin/kvdex/README.md

 await results = await db.numbers.addMany(1, 2, 3, 4, 5)

-// Only adds the first entry, as "username" is defined as a primary index and cannot have duplicates await results = await db.indexableUsers.addMany(
+// Only adds the first entry, as "username" is defined as a primary index and cannot have duplicates await results = await db.users.addMany(
   {
     username: "oli",
     age: 24